 Minor bruising and swelling is to be expected around the eyes and face, which may be more apparent in the mornings.

-- Saline nasal rinse (Flo or Sinus rinse): please rinse your nose with the bottle prescribed (over a sink) 4 times a day.
+- Saline Rinse or Spray: Please use a minimum of 4 times a day.
 Continue until reviewed by Dr Morrissey.
-Refill sachets (x50 or x100) can be purchased from your local pharmacy.
+Refill sachets (x50 or x100) or further bottles can be purchased from your localpharmacy.

 - Paracetemol (Panadol): Please take regularly as per manufacturer’s instructions to minimize pain after surgery.

-- Extra Pain Medication (Tramadol / Oxycodone): These should be taken as prescribed if you need them.
+- Extra Pain Medication (Tramadol / Oxycodone / Palexia): These should be taken as prescribed if you need them.

-- Eye Drops: In some cases, these may be used after surgery.
-Please use as prescribed.
+- Eye Drops: Please use as directed if prescribed.

 - Antibiotics: please take as directed.

 When to call the Doctor

 - If you have any extreme swelling or bruising that is not settling.

 - If you have persistent pain not relieved by the medication.